smbape/node-vrdom/README.md

 Hooks were created for that purpose.

 For example, to integrate [material design lite](https://getmdl.io/index.html)(MDL), some libraries specific to react have been created.
-To use MDL, reading MDL documetion is not enough, you also need to read those libraries specific to react.
+To use MDL, reading MDL documention is not enough, you also need to read those libraries specific to react.

 With hooks, to integrate MDL, you can do